All Episodes

 And you can get it from the following address if you wish.

-Just write to video.
+Just write the video.

 Oh, there is a phone number.

-Alright, you're gonna have a lot more luck giving out the phone number than you are the address.
+You're going to have a lot more luck giving out the phone number than you are the address.

 Well, the phone number is for credit card use only.